hamburgcodingschool/react-2020-11/code/session-5/move-the-cat/README.md

 # Move the Cat

-Move the cat by 10 pixels left or right, depending on the the tow buttons click on bottom a state 'position' is used move the cat to the right position.
+Move the cat by 10 pixels left or right, depending on the two buttons click on bottom a state 'position' is used move the cat to the right position.

 ---